-All projects (excepting 100-percent Permanent Supportive Housing projects) must have a minimum number of EV-ready parking spaces.
+All projects (excepting 100-percent HousingHomeless/Special Needs projects and acquisition/rehab projects) must have a minimum number of EV-ready parking spaces.

 - For projects with 10 or fewer parking spaces, at least one parking space must be EV-ready. - For projects with more than 10 parking spaces, at least 10 percent of the parking spaces must be EV-ready.